Fair Division via Resource Augmentation: Missing Proofs of

-\section{Missing Proofs of \Cref{sec:gneneralVals}}
+\section{Missing Proofs of \Cref{sec:exactMMS}}

-\begin{proof}[Proof of \Cref{lem:bound_indivcopies}] For any agent $i$, let $P^i= (P^i_1,\dots,P^i_n)$ be his MMS partition.
-Consider the MMS allocations $A=(A_1,\dots,A_n)$ where $A_i \sim U(\{P^i_1,\dots, P^i_n\})$.
-Namely, $i$'s bundle, $A_i$, is one of his MMS bundles chosen uniformly at random, independent of other choices.
+\lemBoundIndiv* \begin{proof} For any agent $i$, let $P^i= (P^i_1,\dots,P^i_n)$ be his MMS partition.
+Consider the MMS allocation $A=(A_1,\dots,A_n)$ where bundle $A_i \sim \mathrm{Unif}(\{P^i_1,\dots, P^i_n\})$, independently for each agent $i$.
+That is, $i$'s bundle, $A_i$, is one of his MMS subsets chosen uniformly at random, independent of other choices.
 We use the balls-and-bins analogy \cite{raab1998balls}, and consider the process of constructing $A$ as throwing $n$ balls (the agents) into $n$ bins (the index in an MMS partition).
 We are interested in the number of balls per bin, so we ignore the fact that the balls are distinct.

 Fix some good $g \in M$ and assume without loss that $g \in P^i_1$ for any $i \in N$.
-The event in which $g$ is copied at least $k$ times for the allocation $A=(A_1,\dots,A_n)$, is exactly the event in which the bin corresponding to index $1$ has at least $k$ balls.
+The event in which $g$ is copied at least $k-1$ times for the allocation $A=(A_1,\dots,A_n)$, is exactly the event in which the bin corresponding to index $1$ has at least $k$ balls.
 A simple analysis shows that,

 where the last transition follows from Stirling's approximation.

 If we plug in $k = \frac{3 \ln m}{\ln \ln m}$, we get

 For large enough $m$ we have $\left(\frac{e}{k}\right)^k < \exp(-2 \ln m) = \frac{1}{m^2}$.